Trump's political action committees spent nearly $50 million on legal bills in 2023, filings show

 According to a CBS News analysis, the campaign raised over $2 million in just the first 48 hours after Trump's mug shot from Georgia's Fulton County Jail was released, in part from sales of merchandise featuring Trump's booking photo.
 The former president faces charges in a sprawling racketeering case involving an alleged effort to overturn the results of the presidential election in Georgia.

 His campaign raised over $770,000 on Aug.
-1, the day Trump was indicted in Washington, D.C., on federal charges stemming from his alleged efforts to overturn his 2020 election loss.
+1, the day Trump was indicted in Washington on federal charges stemming from his alleged efforts to overturn his 2020 election loss.

 One factor that complicates Trump's future fundraising and financing is that the Republican National Committee has just over $8 million in cash, less than half of what the Democratic National Committee has.
 While Trump has not locked up the nomination, Haley is the former president's only remaining major GOP challenger left, and pressure is mounting on her to leave the race and back Trump after the former president won the Iowa caucuses and New Hampshire primary.